I went through our Butler’s Pantry and found my favorite Thanksgiving plates. I have been collecting plates for years and I love these!

 The Delamare Place Setting

 This is one of my favorite place settings.
-I made the place cards with my Cricut machine and also the leaf chargers with my Iron Orchid Design Moulds.
+The place cards were made with my Cricut machine and the leaf chargers were made with my Iron Orchid Design Moulds.
 I wrote a blog post sharing the DIY to make the Fall Leaf Chargers.
 These Spode Delamere plates are amazing and I love them!
 The glassware with the gold design is from Anthropologie.
-I absolutely love them and they have highball glasses, wine glasses, and champagne flutes.
-They just came out with a wine decanter and I am going to put it on my Christmas list!
+I absolutely love them and they have highball glasses, and champagne flutes.
+The wine glasses can be found here.

 The Grindley Place Setting